-Women's heart rates Went up from a resting baseline through the rounds of increasingly blatant sexism.

-65% of women confronted the men's sexist behavior in some May.
+Women's near rates went up from a resting baseline through the rounds through the rounds of increasingly blatant sexism. blatant sexism.
+65% of women confronted the men's sexist behavior in some way.

-$W{om{en}}$ W{ho} experienced sexism indicated on a 1-to-7 scale they thought the men's decision to hire was driven by the applicants gender (6.89 out of 7) and they labeled the men as sexist (5.9 Out of 7).
+Women who experienced sexism indicated on a 1-to-7 scale they thought the men's decision by the applicants' gender (6.89 out of 7) men as sexist (5.9